chuck-h/twrap-smart-contracts/README.md

 *
 # Outline
 ## Solidity-side bridge contract
+### Wrapped ERC20 functionality
 This Solidity contract provides ERC20 "depositFor" and "WithdrawTo" functions to wrap and unwrap the underlying token (e.g. MUSD).
 It supports the conventional ERC20 "transfer", "transferFrom" and "approve" functions so that the wrapped tokens can be exchanged as any ERC20 token.
+### EVM-to-Native bridge transfer
 In addition, this contract provides  "bridge" and "bridgeFrom" calls which place tx data (including a recipient address on the Telos native chain) in a pending queue.
-In the case of success, the recipient will get native tokens in 1:1 ratio to the EVM wrapped tokens bridged in, and those EVM tokens will be burned.
+The matched native bridge contract responds to the queue data.
+When the native side completes, it calls a "cleanup" function on the Solidity contract.
+### Native-to-EVM bridge transfer
+The native bridge contract calls an "issue" function on the Solidity contract, minting and delivering tokens to the recipient.
 ## Native-side bridge contract
+### EVM-to-Native bridge transfer
-This Telos native contract reads the queue and mints native tokens at 1:1 to bridged ERC20's for delivery to the recipient account.
-If successful, it generates an EVM call to the Solidity-side contract which burns EVM tokens and erases the pending-queue data.
+This Telos native contract, when triggered, reads the queue and mints native tokens at 1:1 to bridged ERC20's for delivery to the recipient account.
+If successful, it generates an "cleanup" call to the Solidity-side contract which burns the EVM tokens and erases the pending-queue data.
+### Native-to-EVM bridge transfer
-When native tokens are transferred into this contract,  action which burns the wrapped tokens and generates an EVM transaction to deliver original tokens to from the vault to the recipient.
+When native tokens are transferred into this contract, the memo data is validated and the contract calls an "issue" function on the Solidity bridge contract.
+If successful, the native contract burns the submitted tokens.

-## Solidity-side wrap contract (e.g. for EVM stablecoin)
-This can use a standard OpenZeppelin wrap contract to convert from a recognized stablecoin (e.g. Meridian MUSD) to a wrapped version which is an extended ERC20 able to participate in the Solidity-side bridge contract (i.e. has the "deposit-to" action).

 # References
 ## Jesse on Telos Dev Chat
 https://t.me/HelloTelos/649436/685622